-- · Color adjustments
+- Color adjustments

 - Clean colors

-- Perceptual or Saturated rendering intent
+- · Perceptual or Saturated rendering intent

 - Dynamic rendering intent

+- 1 Do one of the following:

+- In Job Center: In the Job Summary area, click Optimize.

-- 1 In Job Editor: On the Verify tab, expand the Verify Control Bar 1 panel.
+- In Job Editor: On the Verify tab, expand the Verify Control Bar panel.
 In the panel header bar, select the check box to activate the settings.

-- 2 Click Optimize.
+Then, click Optimize.